zaryanz/zaryanz.github.io/_posts/2023-06-30-understanding-usememo-hook.md

 comments: true
 ---

 React's useMemo hook is often misunderstood.
-This is my attempt to explain it's usage with a simple example.
+This is my attempt to explain its usage with a simple example.

 Here is the code that we are going to start off with,